chloealbright/DevHiveMind/Companies/UML & User Stories Flow/Features for a driving school.md

 ---
 tags:
+  - agile
+  - example
 author:
   - jacgit18
-Comments: This documentation discusses
+Comments: This documentation discusses driving school example of a feature.
-Status:
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-20
 Relates:
 ---
 **features for a driving school > convert features to epics**